tchen00/PvZ/README.md

 ### DAY 15: May 30 2019
 - **Tammy**
     Had to uncommit the commits made last night because of BIG MERGE CONFLICT; Will merge everything in today + last two days dev log was also uncommited so updated today!;
+- **Peihua**
+    Added the cost of the Plants to the screen.
+Updated Plants so that they can only be placed if there is enough suns.
+Added suns that fall every 10 seconds and disappears 5 seconds later if it is not clicked on.
+Also got sunflower to produce a sun every 7 seconds after it is placed onto the grid.